b-edward28/phase-1-project/README.md

 # TrackPesa
-#TrackPesa is a simple budgeting and expense tracking web app designed to help users to stay within their budget.
+#TrackPesa is a simple budgeting and expense tracking web app designed to help users monitor and manage their expenses.

 # Features
 1. Set monthly budget